-The amount of Indiana state tax withheld is usually shown on box 17 and the amount of Indiana county tax withheld is usually shown on box 19 of your W-2s.
-Indiana state withholding amounts may also be present on other forms, including W-2Gs, various 1099s, and Schedule IN K-1, etc.
+The amount of Indiana state tax withheld is usually shown in box 17 and the amount of and Indiana county tax withheld is usually shown in box 19 of your W-2s.
+Indiana state and county withholding amounts may also be present on other forms, including W-2Gs, various 1099s, and Schedule IN K-1.

-You must enclose your (and your spouse's, if married filing jointly) withholding statements, including W-2s, W-2Gs, 1099s and Schedule IN K-1s, with your tax return to verify Indiana state and county taxes claimed as being withheld.
-If you had more than one job, a W-2 form for each job must be attached to the tax return so you can get credit for all Indiana state and county tax withheld.
-Failure to enclose all necessary withholding statements will result in a reduced refund or increase in the amount you owe.
+You must enclose your withholding statements, including W-2s, W-2Gs, 1099s and Schedule IN K-1s, with your tax return to verify Indiana state and county taxes claimed as being withheld.
+Failure to enclose these withholding statements will result in a reduced refund or increase in the amount you owe.